iyourshaw/jts2geojson/README.md

 ## Introduction

 JTS to GeoJSON converter.
-This is a customized version of the 'jts2geojson' library by Björn Harrtell (https://github.com/bjornharrtell/jts2geojson) that adds the ability to serialize/deserialze POJO properties.
+This repo (https://github.com/iyourshaw/jts2geojson) contains a customized version of the 'jts2geojson' library originally created by Björn Harrtell (https://github.com/bjornharrtell/jts2geojson).

-This is a customization of the 'jts2geojson' library to allow the GeoJSON properties to be defined using a POJO class instead of a map, and to define custom feature classes to serialize and deserialize to/from GeoJSON.
+This fork adds the ability to allow the GeoJSON properties to be defined using a POJO class instead of a map, and to define custom feature classes to serialize and deserialize to/from GeoJSON.

 This Java library can convert JTS geometries to GeoJSON and back.
 Its API is similar to other io.* classes in JTS.